-Limitations regarding System Design and System Implementation
+Limitations and Future Work regarding System Design and System Implementation

 The technical system model and the environment model were created manually during design-time based on the specification of the functional system requirements and the specification of the safety requirements extended with environment assumptions.
 For more complex automated safety-critical systems, there is a gap between the system design model and the requirements.
 The system was implemented manually.
 For complex safety-critical systems manual implementation may prove cumbersome as the challenge is to ensure consistency of the system implementation with the system design models.
 Qualified code generators, e.g., KCG of the ANSYS SCADE toolchain, have proven successful in addressing this problem for engineered systems.

-Another possibility is to use reactive synthesis in order to generate correct-by-construction from formal property specifications (cf. [MR15], [MR15]).
-In this way, the phase of designing system model is bypassed, because the synthesized controller is both its own model and its implementation.
+Another possibility is to use reactive synthesis in order to generate correct-byconstruction from formal property specifications (cf. [MR15], [MR16]).
+In this way, the phase of designing the system model is bypassed, because the synthesized controller is both its own model and its implementation.
 The challenge of reactive synthesis is the computational complexity of the synthesis algorithm which depends on the length of the formal specification formula (cf. [MR15]).

-Future research directions in regard of system design and system implementation are to investigate methods for controller synthesis from probabilistic requirements under probabilistic assumptions.
-Notice that, in case of probabilistic systems, learning-based methods may not yield any assumptions that can be used to make a probabilistic system requirement realizable through a controller implementation.
+Future research directions with respect to system design and system implementation are to investigate methods for controller synthesis from probabilistic requirements under probabilistic assumptions.
+Notice that, in case of probabilistic systems, learning-based methods may not yield any assumptions that can be used to make a probabilistic system requirement realizable through a controller implementation, because such an assumption may not exist.

 The environment assumptions monitors developed in this thesis can be viewed as dependability cages for the system environment, however without the component for failoperation reaction defined in the architecture of the dependability cage (cf. [AHDR18], [HABR22]).
-Future research work regarding the development of the environment assumptions monitors can concentrate on the adaptation of the monitors so that data can be logged during operation time, particularly data in which violations of the environment assumptions are visible.
+Future research work regarding the development of the environment assumptions monitors can concentrate on the adaptation of the monitors so that data can be logged during operation time, particularly data in which violations of the environment assumptions are noticeable.
 Furthermore, environment assumption monitors could be applied in future research to detect whether the automated safety-critical system is still operating in the boundaries of its ODD or not.

-Limitations regarding System Test and Requirements Validation
+Limitations and Future Work regarding System Test and Requirements Validation

-Test cases are developed in this thesis with respect to the safety requirements can be complete only with respect to the set of system requirements and the set of environment assumptions.
+The test cases developed in this thesis can be complete only with respect to the set of system requirements and the set of environment assumptions.
 Edge test cases are difficult to identify systematically identified due to the incompleteness of the system requirements and of the environment assumptions.
 Future work regarding system test should address methods to enrich the system test suite with new unique test cases.
 One possibility is to expand specification mining techniques with test case generation techniques in order to obtain new test cases from new system requirements and environment assumptions learned from runtime logs recorded during system operation.